moonwatcher/somatic/doc/rimport.md

 )
 ```

-The *vj* slot is a data frame has the following columns:
+The *vj* slot is a data frame that has the following columns:

 ```
 VJ_CDR3_charge